microsoft/reverse-proxy/docs/docfx/articles/rate-limiting.md

 }
 ```

-See the [Rate Limiting](https://learn.microsoft.com/en-us/aspnet/core/performance/rate-limit) docs for setting up your preferred kind of rate limiting.
+See the [Rate Limiting](https://learn.microsoft.com//aspnet/core/performance/rate-limit) docs for setting up your preferred kind of rate limiting.

-### Disable CORS
+### Disable Rate Limiting

-Specifying the value `disable` in a route's `RateLimiterPolicy` parameter means the rate limiter middleware will not rate limit requests.
+Specifying the value `disable` in a route's `RateLimiterPolicy` parameter means the rate limiter middleware will not  apply any policies to this route, even the default policy.